 Valkyrie Elysium will go back to its PlayStation roots after its diversion to the 3DS and mobile systems, and be released on PS4, PS5, and PC.
 There’s no mention as to whether this console exclusivity is permanent or if Xbox and Nintendo players will eventually see this game on those platforms, so for now your only options are a PlayStation or PC.

 Starting with the trailer, we get a few pans over abandoned and decaying structures until coming to a woman standing in a field.
 We are posed the question, “In an unjust world, what will you choose?”
-This woman, a Valkyrie no doubt, then attempts to recruit a kneeling soldier of some sort we don’t get a good look at.
+This woman, a Valkyrie no doubt, then attempts to recruit a kneeling soldier of some sort who we don’t get a good look at.

 The next section is all gameplay, which we will detail below, but does show a nice range of environments we will be able to explore.
 A voiceover kicks in and warns the Valkyrie that Ragnarok is ravaging the world and that he — whoever “he” is — wants her to be his tool to intervene and save the world from complete destruction.
-We get a shot of the Valkyrie bowing to a blond man sitting on a high throne — presumably the narrator we heard before — but again never see his face.
+We get a shot of the Valkyrie bowing to a blond man sitting on a high throne — presumably the narrator we heard before — but again, we never see his face.

 After the title drop, a scene plays where the Valkyrie calls out a foe wearing full armor and a mask and asks who they are before the trailer ends.
 The way this person smirks and how the two are framed lead us to believe they will be rivals of some sort.

 On the game’s official site, the synopsis of the game only gives a tiny bit more context to the plot we can expect.
 It reads, “Long ago, Ragnarok — the End Times — loomed upon the realms.
-The All-Father, with the last of his strength, created and emissary of redemption; her sole task the salvation of a doomed world.
+The All-Father, with the last of his strength, created an emissary of redemption; her sole task the salvation of a doomed world.
 And thence began the tale of a new Valkyrie…”

 Gameplay takes up about half of the trailer, and is very different from the previous entries.
 Traversal is the most similar, looking fast and fluid with plenty of options to jump and grapple around environments, but the action is no longer segmented into a turn-based RPG format as before.
 It is all in real time and far more action based, and looks to flow seamlessly with exploration rather than cutting to a separate battle screen.